A storage device is considered to be in the permanent device loss (PDL) state when it becomes permanently unavailable to your ESXi host.

 Permanent Device Loss and Virtual Machines

-After registering the PDL state of the device, the host closes all I/O from virtual machines. vSphere HA can detect PDL and restart failed virtual machines.
-For more information, see Device Connectivity Problems and High Availability.
+After registering the PDL state of the device, the host terminates all I/O from virtual machines. vSphere HA can detect PDL and restart failed virtual machines.
+For more information, see PDL Conditions and High Availability.